Generic framework for non-perturbative QCD in light hadrons: Introduction

 In $SU(2)$, the self-dual dyons with electric and magnetic charges $(e, m)=(+, +)$ are called $M$, or Bogomolny–Prasad–Sommerfeld (BPS) dyons in \cite{Unsal:2007jx}.
 The ones with charges $(e, m)=(-, -)$ are called $L$, or Kaluza-Klein (KK) dyons.
 Their anti-self-duals $\bar M$ and $\bar L$ are the ones with $(e, m)=(+, -)$, and $(e, m)=(-, +)$, respectively.
 Their relation to instantons are illustrated in Fig.~\ref{charges}.
 In $SU(N_c)$, there are $N_c - 1$ BPS dyons (maximal abelian subgroup), with charges counted from the Cartan generators, one KK dyon with the charge compensating BPS dyons to zero, and their anti-self-dual counterparts.

-The Euclidean semiclassical model based on instanton-dyons is Poisson dual to the monopole approach, despite the latter lacking corresponding semiclassical theory description, as dyon configurations can be viewed as quantum paths of moving and rotating monopoles in their collective coordinate space.
-However, while both frameworks should be able to produce the same physical results due to Poisson duality, instanton-dyon ensemble practically better describes the vacuum with temperature $T\gtrsim T_c$ while monopoles model the vacuum at much lower temperature $T\ll T_c$ \cite{Poppitz:2012sw,Dorey:2000qc,Poppitz:2011wy,Shuryak:2018fjr}, where $T_c$ is the critical temperature for QCD phase transition.
+These dyon configurations are also closely related to monopoles, which arise as endpoints of center vortices.
+They are related at finite temperature to the semiclassical description based on instanton–dyons through Poisson duality, even though monopoles themselves lack corresponding semiclassical theory description.
+In this dual perspective, dyon configurations can be viewed as quantum paths of moving and rotating monopoles in their collective coordinate space.
+Although the two descriptions are formally equivalent and encode the same underlying physics, instanton-dyon ensemble practically provide a more suitable description near and above the critical temperature $T\gtrsim T_c$ while monopole-based descriptions model the vacuum at much lower temperature $T\ll T_c$ \cite{Poppitz:2012sw,Dorey:2000qc,Poppitz:2011wy,Shuryak:2018fjr}, where $T_c$ is the critical temperature for QCD phase transition.

+Consequently, at finite temperature, monopoles and instantons can be unified through a plasma picture of dyons (instanton-monopoles), which carry both topological and magnetic charges.
+In this picture, caloron are composed of multiple dyons, while monopoles are the dual description of them.
+This unified description becomes particularly relevant near the QCD phase transition, where dyon dynamics play a central role.